-If you own a car you know …
+If you own a vehicle, you are probably well aware …

-On average, Americans will pay $1,548 this year, about $129 per month, for a full-coverage policy, according to thezebra.com, a leading insurance comparison website.
+On average, Americans will pay $1,932 this year, about $161 per month, for a full-coverage policy.
+This is based on the most recent data from Insurify.com, a leading virtual insurance agent and quote comparison website.*

-Some factors – such as driving habits or the level of coverage you choose – can be easy to change.
-Others, like your driving history and where you live, not so much.
+Some factors related to insurance quotes – such as driving habits or the level of coverage you choose – can be easy to change.
+Others, such as driving history and which city and state you live in, may take a little more effort.

-In fact, there are several major cost factors for auto insurance:
+In fact, there are several major cost factors to consider for auto insurance:

 - Basic demographics (age, sex, marital status and location)

-- The car you drive (compact, mid-size, performance)
+- The vehicle you drive (compact, mid-size, performance)

 - Your driving history (tickets, accidents)

-- Your credit score (poor, fair, good, excellent)
+- Your credit score (poor, fair, good, excellent).
+Note: some states prohibit insurers from using credit scores in rate-setting decisions.

 - Your driving habits (how much you drive your car, where you drive, even where you park)